-Best Ingredients for Hair Growth Class by Joan Morais
+Best 5 Ingredients for Hair Growth by Joan Morais

-Joan shares best ingredients for hair growth in this class – Traditional plants used for hair growth.
+Joan shares best 5 ingredients for hair growth using traditional plants used for hair growth.
 The first half of the video talks about hair anatomy and scalp care.
 The hair formulator needs to understand the basics of the structure of hair and scalp care before formulating hair growth, hair length products.

 Why Scalp Care is important

 Scalp care products help with prevention of hair loss and hair issues, like skin care products (sunscreens) help with prevention of pigmentation and skin cancer.
 Scalp products tend to the scalp with moisture, lipids, exfoliation and massage.
 The garden of hair continues to grow and flourish with radiant, strong, thick, longer hair.
 Learn more about scalp care here.

 “Look deep into nature, and then you will understand everything better.”